 Indications OrthopedicsStem cell therapy involves the generation of specific types of cells from stem cells.
-These new cells are then used to replace cells which have been damaged by illness or injuries.
-Stem cell transplant and treatment with bone marrow concentrate is, per example, suitable for the treatment of the following orthopedic indications:
+As a result, new cells are then used to replace cells which have been damaged by illness or injuries.
+Thus, stem cell transplant and treatment with bone marrow concentrate is, per example, suitable for the treatment of the following orthopedic indications:

 - Osteonecrosis (necrosis of the head of femur)

 - Arthritis (knee joint, ankle joint, shoulder joint and hip joint)

 - Osteoarthritis (knee joint, ankle joint, shoulder joint and hip joint)